 “When they drill the amalgam out, they also take out some of the healthy tooth around it,” he says, adding that if the tooth is not thick, the removal process can crack it.

-Other dental suggestions you might want to question, Barrett says, include balancing your bite with elaborate devices or putting crowns on healthy teeth.
+Other dental suggestions you might want to question, include balancing your bite with elaborate devices or putting crowns on healthy teeth.
 Unless you’re a model or an actor, you don’t need costly cosmetic work.

-Morelli advises to be skeptical if a dentist recommends implants or bridgework where a simple removable appliance would do.
+Be skeptical if a dentist recommends implants or bridgework where a simple removable appliance would do.

 Patients should be particularly leery of any recommendations of extreme surgery.